plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   past?
 None.

   Do we want to work towards making things more fair, in the sense of treating everyone equally?
 Yes.
-That's why we erase redlining and jettison Jim Crow laws.
+That's why we strive to eliminate redlining and jettison Jim Crow laws.

-  Are there still bigots, racists, and homophobes.
-To be sure, and there probably always will be; humans are weird and diverse!
+  Are there still bigots and racists and homophobes in our midst.
+To be sure, and there probably always will be.
+Humans are weird and diverse!

   Nevertheless, one's unlucky heritage is not a good enough excuse for penalizing innocents in the present.